 COVID-19 Key Information

-This document outlines some of the key changes we are making to keep our children safe when returning to school.
+This document outlines some of the key changes we have made to keep our children safe when returning to school.

 This document demonstrates what happens if a child or staff member shows symptoms of the Coronavirus (COVID-19).